 Vacuum Bake-Out: Many high and ultra high vacuum applications as well as high purity applications require parts that are free from absorbed volatile materials that may contaminate the system.
 A vacuum bake-out is a process used to remove such contaminants from products.
 Absorbed water vapor is the most common contaminant.
 Applying surface heat (normally up to 200˚C) is required to successfully complete a vacuum bake-out process.
 The removal of impurities allows vacuum-baked components to be used in ultra-high vacuum or ultra-high purity systems without fear of contamination.
 Heat is used to help release impurities and other contaminants, from components in a closed system (vacuum chamber), while a vacuum pump removes those impurities.

 LACO can customize a system to meet your requirements.
-See below examples.
+See examples below.